Julien Bryan: After World War II

 Bryan returned to Poland in 1946.
 As part of an official UNRRA delegation he revisited Gdańsk and Warsaw.
 His Kodachrome footage of recently destroyed Gdańsk is probably the first post-war film shot in that city.

 In 1958 Bryan revisited Poland and published one hundred of his 1939 photographs from Warsaw.
 Working with daily newspaper Express Wieczorny they launched a big campaign, with a page of the 1939 pictures in each issue, and the words: "Do you recognize yourself, your relatives, your house and street?
 The Express is helping American photographer Julien Bryan to find the heroes of his film from besieged Warsaw in 1939."
 Readers who recognized anything in his pictures were asked to come to the newspaper's offices with that information.
 That way he met and recorded stories of many people in his photographs.
 He wrote about his experiences in Warsaw: 1939 siege, 1959 Warsaw Revisited published in 1959 in Poland.

 In 1945, Bryan started the International Film Foundation (IFF) and for the remainder of his career he made short documentary films for the school market.
 Son Sam Bryan joined IFF in 1960.
 Bryan died in 1974, just two months after receiving a medal from the Polish government for his still photography.
 After his death IFF was operated by Sam.
 In 2003 Sam Bryan donated both his father's still and motion picture footage of wartime Europe to the United States Holocaust Memorial Museum.
-Many of his works are currently held by the Library of Congress and the United States Holocaust Memorial Museum's Steven Spielberg Film and Video Archive In 2006 Siege was named to the National Film Registry of the USA by the Librarian of Congress as "a unique, horrifying record of the dreadful brutality of war".
+Many of his works are currently held by the Library of Congress and the United States Holocaust Memorial Museum's Steven Spielberg Film and Video Archive In 2006 Siege was named to the National Film Registry of the US by the Librarian of Congress as "a unique, horrifying record of the dreadful brutality of war".
 It was also nominated for an Academy Award.

 His World War II experiences in Warsaw were fictionalized in the 1978 film ...
 Gdziekolwiek jesteś Panie Prezydencie (Wherever you may be, Mr. President) by Andrzej Trzos-Rastawiecki.
 The role of unnamed "American journalist" based on Julien Bryan was portrayed by Jack Recknitz.

 Director Eugeniusz Starky assembled Bryan's 1939 footage, including previously unseen archival material, into the documentary film Korespondent Bryan, premiering in Warsaw in 2010.

+Honours

+In 2022, the President of Poland Andrzej Duda awarded Bryan with Virtus et Fraternitas Medal for his contribution in documenting World War II in Poland.